 VMs on your local machine (Mac, Linux, Windows 7 and 8)

 You need a hypervisor that can create virtual machines (VMs), so install Oracle VirtualBox for your machine’s OS.

 Note: If you are on a Windows system that has Hyper-V installed, such as Windows 10, there is no need to install VirtualBox and you should use Hyper-V instead.
 View the instructions for Hyper-V systems by clicking the Hyper-V tab above.
 If you are using Docker Toolbox, you should already have VirtualBox installed as part of it, so you are good to go.

 docker-machine create --driver virtualbox myvm1 docker-machine create --driver virtualbox myvm2

 VMs on your local machine (Windows 10)

-First, quickly create a virtual switch for your virtual machines (VMs) to share, so they will be able to connect to each other.
+First, quickly create a virtual switch for your virtual machines (VMs) to share, so they can connect to each other.